digital-asset/daml-dit-ddit/README.md

 `ddit` is used to build two major categories of DAR files: applications and integrations.
 Applications are simple composites of one or more distinct sub-artifacts.
-This is useful to deploy, for example, a DAML model alongside the Python Bots and UI code composing the rest of the application.
+This is useful to deploy, for example, a Daml model alongside the Python Bots and UI code composing the rest of the application.
 When building these sorts of DIT files, `ddit` primarily serves to assemble packages out of components built by other build processes.
 Put another way, `ddit` won't build your